sangcu/zsupport/README.md

   + Admin communicate with API in a real time mode.

 ##Sample Site##
   + Sample site is a site that show how to use ZSupport.
-This site hosted by Openshift on https://zsupport.me [This domain is unavailable so far.
-We will host on another domain soon]
+This site hosted by Openshift on https://site-supportme.rhcloud.com

 ##Contributions##
   ZSupport is opensource platform.
 Your contribution is welcome for any case.